 Eat for a healthy mouth

-The ADA offers these tips to help reduce tooth-decay risk from the foods you eat:
+The ADA offers these tips to help reduce the risk of tooth decay from the foods you

 Eat sugary foods with meals.
 Your mouth makes more saliva during meals.
 This helps

 to reduce the effect of acid production and to rinse pieces of food from the mouth.